 I lived through this and to this day I grieve for all the friends that I lost and often think to myself “Why me?
 Why did I survive while so many of my friends didn’t”” I was no better and in some cases so much worse. i ask this question to myself day after day and probably will until the day I die and I see them again.

 It’s impossible for people who didn’t live through it to understand the depths of the pain, loss and anger AIDS brought to my generation.
-And what we live with today.
+And what ramifications we live with today because of it.

 Longtime Companion is an excellent movie.
 And along with The Normal Heart it might, just might actually help the younger members of the LGBT community understand the devastation that our community suffered.
 And why the survivors today are so angry and fight so hard for equality.